What Do You Need To Take on a Camping Trip?

 First Aid Kit

 Hopefully you won’t need it, but it’s always sensible to bring along a first aid kit especially when you’re going to be open to the elements in the outdoors.
 Plasters and bandages, antiseptic cleaner, bug repellent and painkillers should all be part of your pack.
 That way you can resolve any minor injuries if they do happen while you’re away.
+Make sure you check out this camping first aid check list.

 Indoor Activities to keep you entertained if it rains when camping